psf/requests/README.md

 ---------------------------------------------------------------------

 Requests allows you to send HTTP/1.1 requests extremely easily.
-There’s no need to manually add query strings to your URLs, or to form-encode your `PUT` & `POST` data — or just use the `json` method!
+There’s no need to manually add query strings to your URLs, or to form-encode your `PUT` & `POST` data — but nowadays, just use the `json` method!

 Besides, all the cool kids are doing it.
 Requests is one of the most downloaded Python packages of all time, pulling about 60,000,000